 Another way to protect yourself from unwanted side effects is to stay away from CBD products with synthetic components.
-Opting for all-natural broad-spectrum CBD products like Blosum CBD reduces safety risks.
+Opting for all-natural broad-spectrum CBD products reduces safety risks.

-It’s only a matter of time before research shows the public health-related problems that CBD can cure.
-Finding the right dosage is a crucial step to enjoying the healing properties medical cannabis contains.
+It’s only a matter of time before research shows the public health-related problems that CBD may manage.
+Finding the right dosage is a crucial step to enjoying the reported healing properties medical cannabis contains.